 With the pause on your own writing, you can focus on writing for other blogs and this will help you push your blog higher.

-I hope I could clear your doubt.
+I hope I have cleared your doubts.
 If you have any other questions, connect with me on Twitter.